timoa/screenkit/README.md

 1) Download the [latest version of Chilipie kiosk][chilipie-kiosk-download]
 2) Follow the [Getting started][chilipie-kiok-getting-started]

+## Other useful Chrome extensions

+* [Requestly][requestly-extension] can be uses to inject HTTP headers like Auth token for Grafana dashboards or other websites that require authentication
+* [Ignore X-Frame headers][ignore-x-frame-headers-extension] can help you if you need to `<iframe>` a site that doesn't want to be framed
+* [Tampermonkey][tampermonkey-extension] can be useful for injecting custom JS or CSS to a page you're displaying

 ## TODO

 * Finish the "How to start"
-* Add the Chrome extension that helps to load iframes
-* Add the Chrome extension that inject the HTTP headers (Grafana auth token for ex.)
 * Create an Ansible role to configure and maintain the RPi automatically instead of doing manual process

 [chilipie-kiosk-project]: https://github.com/futurice/chilipie-kiosk